epicodus-classroom/dei-curriculum/dei-talks/2_recognizing_privilege.md

 (Source needed for image.)

 As we can see, there are many different kinds of privilege.
 In order to have a diverse and equitable tech industry, we need to neutralize this privilege and practice inclusion.

+Privilege can be a hot button topic for many, often because it's common to have some privileges but not others.
+Also, people are often afraid of losing the privileges they already have.
+However, equity is not about taking privileges away from people that already have them.
+Instead, it's about giving those privileges to everyone.
+In the case of the tech industry, that means providing opportunity to underrepresented groups.